andybrucenet/chart-finder/src/frontend/README.md

 # src/frontend

-- Purpose: Reserved for future client applications (web, mobile, or desktop).
+Client applications (mobile, web, or desktop) live here.

+## Projects
+- `chart-finder-mobile/` – Expo/React Native skeleton; see that folder's `README.md`.

+## Guidance
-- Status: Unscaffolded; capture framework decisions here before adding code.
+- Capture framework decisions in this directory before adding new stacks.
-- Guideline: Mirror backend naming conventions when creating front-end projects.
+- Keep naming in sync with backend conventions for clarity across solutions.